BIC-MNI/man-pages/mincmath.md

 Test for inequality of two volumes or a volume and a constant.
 Values are rounded to the nearest integer before performing the test.
 Output 1 for true and 0 for false at each voxel.

 `-gt`
-Test for volume 1 &gt; volume 2 or a volume &gt; a constant.
+Test for volume 1 > volume 2 or a volume > a constant.
 Output 1 for true and 0 for false at each voxel.

 `-ge`
-Test for volume 1 &gt;= volume 2 or a volume &gt;= a constant.
+Test for volume 1 >= volume 2 or a volume >= a constant.
 Output 1 for true and 0 for false at each voxel.

 `-lt`
-Test for volume 1 &lt; volume 2 or a volume &lt; a constant.
+Test for volume 1 < volume 2 or a volume < a constant.
 Output 1 for true and 0 for false at each voxel.

 `-le`
-Test for volume 1 &lt;= volume 2 or a volume &lt;= a constant.
+Test for volume 1 <= volume 2 or a volume <= a constant.
 Output 1 for true and 0 for false at each voxel.

 `-and`
 Test for volume 1 && volume 2 or a volume && a constant.
 Values are rounded to the nearest integer before performing the test.
 Output 1 for true and 0 for false at each voxel.